By Roy Burner - Minister of the Gospel

 We are seeing the Church deviate from the truths of God's Word, in these latter days, in many Western nations, while others in Third World nations, cling to the Word of God in faith.
 Such are becoming giants among men; while others are drifting away from such a status, allowing worldly influences to outweigh any previous stand.

-A commentary noted: Preaching is the God-ordained means to prevent defection from the truth.
 We need more to become giants among men; to stand for Christ, and the Word of God!
 Not to be deceived by those who shout the loudest; but to stand in these latter days for the truths of God's Word!